ocinpp/data-scientist-blog-post/README.md

 ## Usage

-- To run the analysis, clone the repository.
+- To run the analysis, clone the repository
 - 3 csv files have to be downloaded from https://www.kaggle.com/airbnb/seattle and put in the directory "seattle"
   - calendar.csv
   - listings.csv